Payer Contract Management: A Complete Guide for Healthcare Organizations

 3. Implement systematic underpayment tracking

 Compare actual payments against contract terms monthly to identify and recover lost revenue quickly.
+For organizations managing 8 to 12 active payer contracts and hundreds of procedure codes, underpayments of 3 to 6% often go undetected for months without automated reconciliation tools.

 Build a robust underpayment detection process: